-Hip-hop and comics have always enjoyed a relationship from afar and the victory of Marvel’s Black Panther at the box office (complete with a soundtrack curated by Kendrick Lamar) is a recent and now globally understood example.
-However, these two forms have influenced each other in a myriad of overt and obscure ways over the last 40 years.
-We dived into the history of it before Marvel’s Black Panther with the help of key creators Ed Piskor and DMC.
+Hip-hop and comics have always enjoyed a relationship from afar and the victory of Marvel’s Black Panther at the box office earlier this year (complete with a soundtrack curated by Kendrick Lamar) is in fact just a recent but now, globally understood example.
+However, these two cultures have had a relationship spanning the last 40 years.
+So, with the help of key creators Ed Piskor and DMC, Bonafide dived into the fascinating history of Hip-Hop and comic books.

 Words: James Lang